-MONTGOMERY HALL is a modern classroom and office building which houses the School of Nursing, Student Development Services, and faculty offices.
+MONTGOMERY HALL is a modern classroom and office building which houses the School of Nursing, Student Development Services, the campus computer laboratory, the Learning Center, the interactive video classrooms, and faculty offices.

 Student Affairs

 Office: 222 Egbert Hall

 Clarion University is concerned not only with the academic development of young men and women, but also with their development as mature, self-confident, socially competent adults.
 To assist this development, various student personnel services are provided.
 These services enable those enrolled in the university to perform more adequately as students and to derive benefits from the academic, cultural, social, and recreational opportunities offered by the campus environment.
 In addition, every administrative and teaching member of the faculty is charged with the responsibility of assisting students to select and achieve goals consistent with the ideals of a university community.